-Michael managed Seeger Weiss’ Newark office since the firm’s inception in 1999 until the recent move to Ridgefield Park.
-His practice focuses on complex and mass tort litigation, including drug injury, product liability and insurance.
+Michael managed Seeger Weiss’ Newark office since the firm’s inception in 1999 until the move to Ridgefield Park.
+His practice focuses on complex and mass tort litigation, including drug injury, product liability, and insurance, as well as representing victims of childhood sexual abuse.
+He is also responsible for the firm’s day-to-day handling of the implementation of the NFL Concussion settlement.
 Michael has served in integral or leadership roles in some of the largest high-stakes and high-profile litigations in the country.

 1989, Juris Doctorate

 Rutgers-Camden School of Law

 1986, Bachelor of Arts

 - Eastern District of New York

 - District of New Jersey

 Prior results do not guarantee or predict a similar outcome in any future matter.